Paylidify/paylidify-wp/wp-content/plugins/ip2location-redirection/readme.txt

 == Frequently Asked Questions ==
-= Do I need to download the BIN file after the plugin installation? = Yes, the plugin only provide you an outdated sample BIN file.
+= Do I need to download the BIN file after the plugin installation? = Yes, please download the latest DB1 BIN file for a quick test from https://lite.ip2location.com/database/ip-country

 = Where can I download the BIN file? =
 You can download the free LITE edition at [http://lite.ip2location.com](http://lite.ip2location.com "http://lite.ip2location.com") or commercial edition at [http://www.ip2location.com](http://www.ip2location.com "http://www.ip2location.com").
 Decompress the downloaded .BIN file and upload it to `wp-content/plugins/ip2location-redirection`.